ryantm/agenix/README.md

    $ agenix -e secret1.age
    ```
    It will open a temporary file in the app configured in your $EDITOR environment variable.
-   When you save that file its content will be encrypted with all the public keys mentioned in the `secrets.nix` file.
+   When you save that file its content will be encrypted with all the public keys mentioned in the `agenix-rules.nix` file.
 5. Add secret to a NixOS module config:
    ```nix
    {